GIXLabs/TECHIN516/lab1/lab1.md

 Alternatively, speak with the professor about borrowing a laptop from GIX IT for a short period of time.

 **Q:** Can I use a virtual machine instead of dual-booting?
-**A:** Virtual machines work for some basic features of Ubuntu and ROS2, but they have issues utilizing GPUs for heavy computations and simulations, and have issues connecting to real robots.
+**A:** Virtual machines work for some basic features of Ubuntu and ROS2.
+They have issues utilizing GPUs for heavy computations and simulations, and have issues connecting to real robots.

 **Q:** Can I use WSL2 insteaf of dual-booting?
 **A:** There are mixed reviews online about how well ROS2 works on WSL.
-You may try, but WSL unique issues will not be supported in this class.
+You can try, but WSL unique issues will not be supported in this class.

 ## Resources